 Miele is a German manufacturer specializing in high-end household appliances, including everything from refrigerators to washing machines, not to mention cooktop ranges and coffee machines.
 Miele vacuums are well-renowned for their premium build quality, strong performance on a wide variety of surfaces, and general ease of maintenance.

-This C1 Cat & Dog variant is very well-equipped in terms of attachments, as it comes with a parquet tool for hard floors as well as the SEB 228 height-adjustable powerhead for cleaning thick carpets - the latter isn't as sleek as the C3 Brilliant's SEB 236 head and lacks an LED headlight, but there's little to distinguish the two floorheads when it comes to actual performance.
-This variant also comes with a miniature turbo brush tool and a post-motor filter with activated charcoal to minimize unpleasant odors as you clean.
+This C1 Cat & Dog variant sits near the top of the C1 lineup and is very well-equipped, as it comes with a parquet tool for hard floors as well as the SEB 228 height-adjustable powerhead for cleaning thick carpets.
+However, the latter isn't as sleek as the C3 Brilliant's SEB 236 head and lacks an LED headlight.
+Still, there's little to distinguish the two floorheads in terms of actual performance.
+This Cat & Dog variant also comes with a miniature turbo brush tool and a post-motor filter containing activated charcoal to minimize unpleasant odors as you clean.

 The best Miele vacuum cleaner with a cordless design that we've tested is the Miele Triflex HX1.
-It doesn't feel as robust as the brand's traditional canister models like the Miele Complete C3 Brilliant PowerLine and doesn't offer the same level of air filtration performance as a result of its bagless design, but it's much easier to grab and use for shorter cleanups in comparison.
+It doesn't feel as robust as the brand's traditional canister models, like the Miele Complete C3, and it doesn't offer the same level of air filtration performance due to its bagless design.
+Still, it's much easier to grab and use for shorter cleanups.
 It delivers remarkable performance on bare surfaces and does a great job dealing with pet hair and solid debris on carpet.
-Its surface detection system lets it automatically select the optimal brush power for a given floor type or even stop the brushroll if something gets caught in the floorhead, making it very easy to maneuver on thick carpeting.
-You can use it as an upright, stick, or handheld vacuum by removing or rearranging the position of the motor unit, floorhead, and wand.

 SEBO and Miele are both high-end German marques specializing in durable, high-performance vacuums.
 SEBO's offerings focus more on ease of maintenance and lower ownership costs, while Miele vacuums are usually sleeker in design and tend to be a little easier to use.
-Availability is a point in Miele's favor, with a lot of their models being available at most big-box retailers, while a lot of SEBOs can only be purchased directly from the manufacturer or specialized vacuum stores.
+Availability is a point in Miele's favor, with many of their models being available at most big-box retailers, while a lot of SEBOs can only be purchased directly from the manufacturer or specialized vacuum stores.

 Miele offers a wide range of vacuum cleaners, though their canister lineup is the broadest.
 Miele vacuums are usually easier to maintain and have far more quality-of-life features than most Shark or BISSELL vacuums.
 They also deliver similarly strong performance on a variety of surfaces compared to alternatives from other high-end brands like Dyson and feel much better built, but their selection of included attachments tends to be a lot smaller.